shomali11/slacker/README.md

 - Simple parsing of String, Integer, Float and Boolean parameters
 - Contains support for `context.Context`
 - Built-in `help` command
+- Replies can be new messages or in threads
 - Supports authorization
 - Bot responds to mentions and direct messages
 - Handlers run concurrently via goroutines